 Insert a eye hook at each mark.
 You may want to pre-drill the hole or use a hammer and nail to make a hole.
 It’s sometimes hard to get the eye hook screw going.

 Plant a climbing plant at the base and train a few vines along the wire to get it started.
-As it grows it should grab hold by itself but you can help it along the way.
+As it grows you can help it along the way but it should eventually grab hold by itself.

 This is a relatively easy and inexpensive trellising system that you can use for all types of plants!